chadmayfield/scriptlets/README.md

 ```

+### update_myrepos.sh
-* **update_myrepos.sh** - an automated update script that iterates through all subdirectories (only one deep) under the current tree and pull any changes to the git repos there. assumes ssh is used (not https) to pull/push repos.
+an automated update script that iterates through all subdirectories (only one deep) under the current tree and pull any changes to the git repos there. assumes ssh is used (not https) to pull/push repos.

 ```
 chad@myhost:~$ ./update_myrepos.sh